 - Strategic considerations involved in submitting a FAAP for audit versus a location-based plan for audit

 Functional Affirmative Action Programs - Frequently Asked Questions (FAQs)

-The American Association for Access, Equity and Diversity (AAAED) is having their 46th National Conference and Annual Meeting in Washington, D.C. in June 2020.
-Join AAAED June 6-10, 2019, in the Nation's capital, for their National Conference themed "Turning Obstacles into Opportunities".
-There will be an acknowledgement of the 30th Anniversary of the Americans with Disabilities Act.
+The American Association for Access, Equity and Diversity (AAAED) is pleased to announce that the 46th National Conference will be launched as a six months’ virtual event beginning on June 23, 2020.
+Join AAAED online for our National Conference themed “Turning Obstacles into Opportunities.”
+In 2020, we will also acknowledge the 30th Anniversary of the Americans with Disabilities Act.